 Note: Some patients have experienced mild skin irritation caused by skin sensitivity to the gel.
-If you feel your skin is sensitive to the gel, you may change the gel to mineral oil lubricant for skin or alvcerin.
+If you feel your skin is sensitive to the gel, you may change the gel to mineral oil or glycerin.

 Figure 5 - Ultrasound Gel (Part Number: 71034694)